dinistiq

 Dinistiq uses slf4j for logging and logback as an instance for testing.

-Snapshot artifacts currently for version 0.9-SNAPSHOT are available from the OJO repository:
+Snapshot artifacts - currently for version 1.0-SNAPSHOT - are available from the respective GIT repository sites like e.g. Codeberg:

-Apart from optional configuration files to be placed somehere on your classpath, you simply have to tell dinistiq which portion of the classpath to scan for annotations.
+Apart from optional configuration files to be placed somewhere on your classpath, you simply have to tell dinistiq which portion of the classpath to scan for annotations.

 public class Test {